TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Introduction/Index.rst

 Though TypoScript does include "functions" and "objects" and "conditions" it is not a programming language.
 Think of it more as a configuration language.
-The results of the TypoScript setup
+The results of the TypoScript setup are used to build a PHP array.

-Basically think of TypoScript as a means to "configure" the **frontend**, while TSconfig is used to configure the **backend**.
-(This is not 100% true, but gives you the basic idea.)
+Basically think of TypoScript as a means to "configure" the **frontend**, while TSconfig is used to configure the **backend** (with a few exceptions to this principle)

 Please read the following for an introduction: